mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

 keyword:  **Invulnerable**
           Cannot be destroyed, damaged, dispelled or targeted by anything.

+keyword:  **Primal Flourish**
+          Allied minions standing on Primal Flourish get Grow +2⚔️/+2❤️.

 keyword:  **Provoke**
-          Enemies around this unit cannot move and can only attack this unit.
+          Enemies around this unit cannot move or activate Abilities, and can only attack this unit.

-keyword:  **Ranged**
+keyword:  **Ranged (X)**
-          Can attack enemies from far away.
+          Can attack enemies X spaces beyond the usual attack range.

 keyword:  **Rebirth**
           When killed will leave behind an egg that will hatch into a copy of itself.